IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 In the originating environment, the affected host reached 256,746 members of the repeated family despite less than 24 hours of uptime.
 Two other RDS hosts using the same external access path had approximately 18,000 values after 16 days of uptime and approximately 66,000 after 37 days.
 A lightly used file server had 93 Notifications values, and two additional non-Gateway servers had none of the repeated 72-byte family.

-This supports the conclusion that the affected server was an extreme outlier and that the family correlated with interactive-session workload in that environment.
-It does **not** establish a universal threshold, prove that RD Gateway is the writer, or identify the creating process.
+Those comparisons established that the primary server was an extreme outlier, but they did not identify the cause.
+Subsequent controlled testing on a reproducible RDS host tied new target-family creation to redirected-printer setup and the `DsmSvc` / `DeviceSetupManager.dll` WNF-creation path described above.

-If the family begins growing again after cleanup, use Process Monitor or another registry trace to capture writes to the Notifications key.
+The comparison hosts still demonstrate why a universal threshold is inappropriate.
+One host currently does not reproduce the per-login accumulation despite similar printer-redirection testing, and the reason for that difference remains unresolved.

 ## Historical Microsoft precedent